xr09/alpine-bash/README.md

 Based on upstream bash image (built with Alpine)

-Built weekly, uploaded to [xr09/alpine-bash](https://hub.docker.com/r/xr09/alpine-bash) on Docker Hub
+Built monthly, uploaded to [xr09/alpine-bash](https://hub.docker.com/r/xr09/alpine-bash) on Docker Hub

 Non-root privileges, the user `script` is set by default